Stochastic dynamics at the back of a gene drive eradication wave: Methods

 To determine when wild-type recolonisation or chasing is very unlikely, and evaluate the contributions of each parameter, we aim to separate the space between a deterministic zone and a stochastic zone at the back of the wave, depending on the number of alleles per site.

 We denote by $\ell$ the distance between the last position with more than $\mathscr{N}$ drive alleles and the last position with more than $\mathscr{N}$ wild-type alleles, illustrated in Figure \ref{fig_back_wave}(g).
-We make the strong hypothesis that this distance can be well approximated by a deterministic model.
+We \lk{postulate} that this distance can be well approximated by a deterministic model.
 This entails choosing $\mathscr{N}$ sufficiently large.
-Moreover, to ease the analytical calculations, we are going to use the spatially continuous model rather than the discrete one for the values of $\lambda$ characterizing the curves.
+Moreover, to ease the analytical calculations, we are going to use the spatially continuous model rather than the discrete one for the values of $\lambda$ characterising the curves.

 The second quantity of interest is $L_{1}^{\mathscr{N}}$, the distance between the position of the last individual carrying a wild-type allele and the last position with more than $\mathscr{N}$ wild-type alleles, also illustrated in Figure \ref{fig_back_wave}(g).
 In contrast to $\ell$, this distance is genuinely stochastic.